**PixelCNC v1.69b - User Guide**

 : This controls the resolution of the rendered canvas in the 3D view.
 This is *not* the same as the "Canvas Resolution" parameter (see the Canvas Properties section) which instead determines the actual pixel-density of the canvas which toolpaths are calculated from.
 The Canvas Quality setting indicates a fraction of the project's canvas resolution to render the canvas at, independent of the quality of generated toolpaths.
 Setting this to a value of 1.00 will render the canvas at its native resolution.
 Users should generally keep this value at its default unless their graphics hardware is extremely underpowered and rendering or updating the canvas during layer edits and compositing a project is slow.

 : The canvas is rendered using a vertically stacked set of polygons to allow for fast updates to the rendered view without requiring re-generation of the actual geometry being rendered.
 This setting dictates the number of polygons actually used to render the canvas.
 This setting can be reduced to help increase rendering performance while the Canvas Quality setting can be decreased to increase canvas update performance.
 Neither setting affects toolpath generation - they pertain exclusively to the quality the canvas is rendered and updated at.
+The Canvas Geometry setting can be increased to reduce the amount of visual artifacts that maybe visible in the canvas rendering.
+Artifacts are a side-effect of the aforementioned fast render update method used and do not affect actual toolpath generation.

 : This option causes layer modifications made within the 3D view to automatically be applied to the layer, rather than requiring the Apply button to be clicked on the right panel.